 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

 Peace Corps Mexico’s host universities are located mainly in central Mexico.
-Some are established on the outskirts of medium- to large-sized cities.
-Some are near industrial parks where students have internships, or adjacent to networks of small towns to provide access to students from rural areas.
+Some are established on the outskirts of medium to large-sized cities.
+Some are near industrial parks where students have internships, or are adjacent to networks of small communities to provide access to students from rural areas.
 Some are in small towns tucked away in the mountains.
-Volunteers may have to commute up to one hour each way on public transportation to get to their universities, although a one-hour commute is very rare.
-Volunteers are expected to work at least 32 hours per week on campus with roughly 50% of that time dedicated to co-teaching, 25% for tutoring students, planning and co-planning, 12.5% for extra-curricular activities, and another 12.5% for institutional projects.
-Some Volunteers may need to stay on campus longer due to the aforementioned limited bus schedules.
-Volunteers may occasionally be asked to substitute and solo-teach a class for university English teachers who are sick or must attend a conference or required training events.
+Volunteers may have to commute up to one hour each way on public transportation to get to their universities, although such a long commute is very rare.
+Volunteers are expected to work at least 32-40 hours per week on campus.
+The following time distribution is recommended: 50% dedicated to co-teaching and communities of practice; 25% for tutoring students, planning and co-planning; and the remaining time spent in extra-curricular activities and other institutional projects.
+Some Volunteers may need to stay on campus longer due to limited bus schedules.
+Volunteers may occasionally be asked to substitute teach for university English teachers who are sick or who must attend a conference or required training events.

 Host family stays are required during the 10-week Pre-Service Training (PST) and during the first three months of service.
-After living with a host family for the first three months of service, Volunteers may arrange to stay with their host family if they are able to continue hosting them, or can seek other options which may include a room in a shared house, a small unoccupied apartment for rent, or a section of a family’s house.
-Host families may be a two-parent family with kids, a grandmother living alone, a single parent who works all day, or any other variation of a host family.
+After living with a host family for those first three months, some Volunteers decide to live independently in apartments or small houses, while others continue to live with a host family.
+Host families may be a two-parent family with children, a grandmother living alone, a single parent who works all day, or any other type of family.

-Peace Corps Mexico seeks to reflect the rich diversity of the U.S. and bring diverse perspectives and solutions to development issues in Mexico.
-During Pre-Service Training (PST), multiple sessions and guidance will be provided to discuss diversity and inclusion.
-For more specific information about serving as a diverse Volunteer in Mexico and the support networks in place, please visit https://www.peacecorps.gov/mexico/preparing-to-volunteer/diversity-and-inclusion/.
+Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues in Mexico.
+Additionally, ensuring diversity among staff and Volunteers enriches interpersonal relations and communications for the staff work environment, the Volunteer experience, and the communities in which Volunteers serve.
+Our definition of diversity can include, but is not limited to: race, ethnicity, gender identity, age, religion, education, ability.
+During PST, multiple sessions and guidance will be provided to discuss diversity and inclusion.
+For more specific information about diversity and inclusion as it relates to serving as a Volunteer in Mexico, please visit https://www.peacecorps.gov/mexico/preparing-to-volunteer/diversity-and-inclusion/.

-SPECIAL NOTICE ABOUT CITIZENSHIP: Candidates who are either dual citizens of Mexico and the U.S. or who were born in Mexico and became U.S. citizens after 1998 are not eligible to serve with Peace Corps Mexico.
-Volunteer safety is of paramount importance, and the protections of U.S. citizenship promote volunteer safety.
-Under Mexican law, anyone born in Mexico who became a U.S. citizen after 1998 or anyone holding dual U.S. and Mexican citizenship is considered a citizen of Mexico, and not of the United States.
-If such an individual faced a legal, safety or other emergency situation in Mexico, the Peace Corps' ability to intervene would be limited.
-If you fit either of these categories, we encourage you to look at other opportunities with Peace Corps.
+SPECIAL NOTICE ABOUT CITIZENSHIP: Candidates who are either dual citizens of Mexico and the U.S., or who were born in Mexico and became U.S. citizens after 1998, are not eligible to serve with Peace Corps Mexico.
+Volunteer safety is of paramount importance, and the protections of U.S. citizenship promote Volunteer safety.
+Under Mexican law, anyone born in Mexico who became a U.S. citizen after 1998, or anyone holding dual U.S. and Mexican citizenship, is considered a citizen of Mexico and not of the United States.
+If such an individual were to face a legal, safety, or other emergency situation in Mexico, the Peace Corps' ability to intervene would be limited.
+If you fit either of these categories, we encourage you to look for other opportunities with Peace Corps.

-Learn more about the Volunteer experience in Mexico: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Mexico: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Couples can have a very positive and productive experience serving in Mexico.
 During the 10-week Pre-Service Training, couples have the option of living with the same host family or living separately in order to maximize Spanish language learning.
 During the first three months of service, couples live together with the same host family.
-After the first three months, couples may live together in a rented room inside a family’s compound or rent their own modest apartment.
+After this time, couples may choose to stay with the host family, or rent an apartment or small house.
 Some couples may encounter situations such as being asked questions about having children or being the subject of comments or jokes about being monogamous.
 During Pre-Service Training, staff and Volunteers address these issues and Volunteers formulate their own strategies to be resilient and adapt to such realities.